-Darrell's best friend passed away from Ewing sarcoma The Board of Trustees meets at least 4 times a year when they were teenagers.
-Darrell is now a Lecturer to set the strategic direction of the charity, review and Researcher at Norwich Medical School, University ongoing operational and financial performance, approve of East Anglia.
-Darrell trained in molecular genetics at the awarding of new research grants, and review the Addenbrooke's Hospital in Cambridge before obtaining risks faced by the charity.
-The Trustees give their time his PhD in Medicine at UEA.
-His research combines freely and no trustee remuneration was paid during genetics, cell and molecular biology with bioinformatics the year.
-Details of trustee expenses and related party to study gene silencing in primary bone cancer.
-Darrell transactions are disclosed in notes 10 and 24 of the sits on the editorial board of scientific journals and accounts. on grant review panels for other cancer charities.
-He Responsibility for the day-to-day running of the has appeared several times on TV and Radio and has charity is delegated to the Chief Executive Officer. presented his research across the UK, Europe and in the who is supported by a Senior Leadership Team, which USA.
-He is a member of the Euro Ewing Consortium (EEC) comprises: and the European FOSTER Consortium.
-In 2019, he was • Head of Fundraising and Communications Head of Research.
-Information and Support listed as a Universities UK Top 100 People "The Nation's Lifesavers".
-In 2020, Darrell joined the Board of Trustees • Head of Finance for Bone Cancer Research Trust.
+Darrell's best friend passed away from Ewing sarcoma when they were teenagers.
+Darrell is now a Lecturer and Researcher at Norwich Medical School, University of East Anglia.
+Darrell trained in molecular genetics at Addenbrooke's Hospital in Cambridge before obtaining his PhD in Medicine at UEA.
+His research combines genetics, cell and molecular biology with bioinformatics to study gene silencing in primary bone cancer.
+Darrell sits on the editorial board of scientific journals and on grant review panels for other cancer charities.
+He has appeared several times on TV and Radio and has presented his research across the UK, Europe and in the USA.
+He is a member of the Euro Ewing Consortium (EEC) and the European FOSTER Consortium.
+In 2019, he was listed as a Universities UK Top 100 People "The Nation's Lifesavers".
+In 2020, Darrell joined the Board of Trustees for Bone Cancer Research Trust.